 10 tips to lower the risk of medical problems while scuba diving

-Heavy medical problems are not very common in recreational scuba diving.
-Worldwide there are about 100 deaths reported related to scuba diving accidents every year.
-But keep in mind there are a few million dives each year, so actually the risk is very low you'll be involved in a scuba diving accident.
+Although heavy medical problems are not very common in recreational scuba diving, there are still some dangers associated with this activity.
+Worldwide, there are about 100 deaths reported every year related to scuba diving accidents.
+However, it is important to note that there are millions of dives that take place each year, meaning that the risk of being involved in a scuba diving accident is actually quite low.

-2. If you’re descending you must equalize both your mask and ears smoothly.
-The discomfort is caused by the water pressure on your ears.
-We're lucky our bodies are designed to adjust to different water pressures.
+- If you are descending, it is important to equalize both your mask and ears smoothly.
+Discomfort is caused by the water pressure on your ears, but our bodies are designed to adjust to different water pressures.

-3. Don’t fly too soon after scuba diving.
-The pressure in the air is very different compared to underwater.
-There’s a chance you get decompression sickness if you don’t wait long enough to fly back home.
-Don’t dive at least 12 hours before you fly for a dive within the no-decompression limits.
-If you’ve dived several times/days you should wait at least 18 hours.
-If decompression stops were necessary during your dive you should always wait 24 hours.
-These preflight surface intervals don’t exclude decompression sickness (DCS).
-Longer intervals will further reduce the risk of DCS.
+- Do not fly too soon after scuba diving.
+The pressure in the air is very different from underwater pressure, and there is a risk of developing decompression sickness if you do not wait long enough to fly back home.
+To avoid this, do not dive for at least 12 hours before flying for a dive within the no-decompression limits.
+If you have dived several times or days, you should wait at least 18 hours.
+If decompression stops were necessary during your dive, you should always wait 24 hours.
+Longer intervals will further reduce the risk of decompression sickness.
 Although you can't fly too soon after scuba diving, you can go scuba diving right after flying.

-4. Never touch the flora and fauna underwater.
-By touching coral and plants you could damage them.
-Besides that, you can injure yourself by touching something which seems to be a stone but later turned out to be a stonefish.
+- Do not touch the flora and fauna underwater.
+Touching coral and plants could damage them, and you could injure yourself by touching something that seems to be a stone but is actually a stonefish.

-6. Never dive without a buddy.
-The buddy system ensures more safety for unforeseen circumstances.
-If your tanks are running out of air or if you are entangled with something, a dive buddy is a blessing.
+- Never dive without a buddy.
+The buddy system ensures more safety in unforeseen circumstances.
+If your tanks are running out of air or if you become entangled with something, a dive buddy can be a lifesaver.

-7. Learn which hazards to avoid underwater to prevent injuries.
+- Learn about the hazards to avoid underwater to prevent injuries.
 Be informed about the underwater area and its dangers.

-8. Stay calm underwater if you get confused or scared.
-Analyze the problem and try to warn your dive buddy or master.
+- Stay calm underwater if you get confused or scared.
+Analyze the problem and try to communicate with your dive buddy or master.

-9. Don’t dive if you are taking medication unless your physician tells you it’s safe.
+- Do not dive if you are taking medication unless your physician tells you it is safe.

-10. If you’ve certain medical problems scuba diving can be dangerous.
-Ask a physician who knows about diving whether it’s safe to dive or not.
+- If you have certain medical problems, scuba diving can be dangerous.
+Ask a physician who knows about diving whether it is safe for you to dive or not.

 More information